fullbore/Py3rebase/README.md

-# Pyrebase
+# Py3rebase

-A simple python wrapper for the [Firebase API](https://firebase.google.com).
+A simple python wrapper for the [Firebase API](https://firebase.google.com) forked from [thisbejim/Pyrebase](https://github.com/thisbejim/Pyrebase) so I could use it with latest greatest Python and Django

 ## Support